 The following water-based product mixtures can be stored:

 You have just finished applying a fine furniture finish.
 Treat gently until the paint or topcoat have fully cured.
 Allow 21 days for a water-based finish to cure and 30 days for an oil-based finish to cure before cleaning.

 Remove dust with a water-dampened cloth.
 Dust can build up over time and may scratch or dull finishes if not removed regularly.

 Remove fingerprints, cooking fumes and smoking residue with mild soap and water.
 These contaminants will not harm the finish, but they accumulate on surfaces and dull the original luster.

 As with all fine furniture finishes, avoid using furniture polish, cleaners or dusting sprays that contain silicone, alcohol, ammonia and anything acidic.
-Exception: We have successfully cleaned with Clorox wipes.
+Exception: We have successfully cleaned with Clorox wipes for occasional cleanups.

 Clean up water, alcohol and food spills in a timely manner and use placemats & coasters to protect the finish.

 Future finishes or touch-ups may not adhere properly or perform as desired over a contaminated surface.
 Some contaminants, such as silicone, seep through finish into the wood and often cannot be removed.